Join Daniel for an enlightening one-day workshop concentrating on garden and flower photography in the beautiful surroundings of RHS Garden Hyde Hall.

 We will look at ways to shoot gardens, from wider views to flower portraits, outdoor studios, lighting and more.
 Looking at composition, techniques to maximise the subject, and how colour affects the photos, the afternoon session incorporates 1-2-1 time with each participant in order to address any issues, concerns or subjects specific to them.

 A basic understanding of how to use the camera is an advantage, and will mean that you can more effectively control the depth of field, exposure, colour, and field of view, to enhance your garden photography.
 This isn't essential, but if you'd like to get to know your camera better, consider my 'Know The Basics' workshop, or some Private Tuition.

-The workshop runs for 6 hours (including lunch break), and includes an indoor slideshow and discussion in the morning, followed by a practical outdoor session in the afternoon.
-Everyone gets some 1-2-1 time in the afternoon, which can be used to address any aspect of the camera, photography, or anything else you wish to discuss.
+The workshop runs for 6 hours (including meal break), and includes an indoor slideshow and discussion in the morning (afternoon for the 16th July workshop), followed by a practical outdoor session in the afternoon/evening.
+Everyone gets some 1-2-1 time once outside, which can be used to address any aspect of the camera, photography, or anything else you wish to discuss.

 No. I have had customers as young as 10 on a standard workshop (I'm happy for children to be chaperoned if preferred), and have even run workshops for children's groups, with an age range of 7-11.
 The other end of the age spectrum is no hindrance either!